 The morning was spent swimming and sunning and having a drink in the pool bar which my daughter found tremendously exciting (stools in the water!!!).

-The beauty of TIP #3 is you also avoid all the potential dramas which may arise in a restaurant.
+The beauty of TIP #3 is you also avoid all the potential dramas that may arise in a restaurant.

 I fought very hard to get this passport for my daughter and when it’s my turn to do something fun with her I get told I’m mean and daddy’s nice.
 Ouch!
 (And I’ve even relaxed my no sugar stance and she’s had treat drinks like orange juice and soda water with grenadine, AND ice cream.)